The Atiyah-Patodi-Singer index theorem for Dirac operators over C*-algebras

 It follows that there is a canonical trivializing operator $A_N$, see \cite{waprod}.
-(In fact one can use any of the symmetric boundary conditions introduced in \cite{lp5}.)
-Define We leave it to the reader to show that the Atiyah-Patodi-Singer $\rho$-invariant and the $L^2$-$\rho$-invariant of Cheeger-Gromov are special cases (under the assumption).
+(In fact, one can use any of the symmetric boundary conditions introduced in \cite{lp5}.)
+For a reduced continuous cyclic cocycle $c$ as above define We leave it to the reader to show that the Atiyah--Patodi--Singer $\rho$-invariant and the $L^2$-$\rho$-invariant of Cheeger--Gromov are special cases (under our assumption).

-The Atiyah-Patodi-Singer index theorem for the cylinder implies that $\rho^{max}_c(N)$ does not depend on the Riemannian metric since the twisted signature class $\sigma(Z,\Pj_Z)$ (see \cite{waprod} for the terminology) vanishes.
+The Atiyah--Patodi--Singer index theorem for the cylinder implies that $\rho^{max}_c(N)$ does not depend on the Riemannian metric since the twisted signature class $\sigma(Z,\Pj^Z) \in K_0(C^*\Gamma)$ (see \cite{waprod} for the terminology) vanishes.

 Theorem \ref{indtheor} implies: